Surmayash/Java-Car-Rental-System-Project/README.md

 # 🚗 Car Rental System

-Explore the world of car rentals with the **Car Rental System**, a Java-based console application that combines learning and simulation. 🌟
+Explore the world of car rentals with the **Car Rental System**, a Java-based console application that combines learning and simulation. 🌟 Java Project

 ## Features